Green Mechanics Website Redesign UX Research & Design Case Study

 Primary Goal

-Enable visitors to figure out if Green Mechanics is right for them in five clicks or less.
+Help visitors decide if Green Mechanics is the right fit for them in "five clicks or less".

 Objectives